loeffel-io/ls-lint/README.md

 ## Roadmap

-- [ ] Public and Private Registry to share configurations
+- [ ] Public and Private Registry to share configurations based on [go-saas](https://github.com/go-saas)
 - [x] Npm Windows package (one package for all os)
 - [x] Docker support
 - [x] Regex Rule